VPS is a perfect option for bigger businesses and programmers looking to build brilliant things.

 If after getting the server, you stop being an active contributor to a message board, the server will also be gone, almost immediately.

-So, therefore – free VPS is possible, in theory.
-However, it’s very often a data mining operation, a straightforward scam or an attempt to build a fake community by promising its users freebies.
+So, therefore - free VPS with referrals is possible...in theory.
+However, it's very often a data mining operation, a straightforward scam or an attempt to build a fake community by promising its users freebies.

 So, as you may imagine, the competition isn't exactly shining.
 If you're looking for the best free VPS, you may have a really hard time.